tincro/tincro.github.io/index.markdown

 layout: home
 ---
+Hello!
+I'm Austin, and I love making movies.
+I'm a technical director and I have experience in Visual Effects helping on some pretty cool projects.
+My favorite thing about being a TD is every day is different.
+There is always interesting problems to solve, and I love a good puzzle!
+I find that building something that will make an artist's life easier extremely rewarding.

+My hobbies are gaming, cooking, and going to metal shows!

+Below you'll find some projects that I've worked on:
 |              --                                                                               |                                             --                                              |
 | :---:                                                                                         | :---:                                                                                       |
 |   ![Mufasa: The Lion King poster](assets/img/demo_reel_mufasa_poster.jpg)                     |![Aquaman and the Lost Kingdom poster](assets/img/demo_reel_aquaman_lost_kingdom_poster.jpg) |